zesheng/telescope-datalook/README.md

 # DataLook.io

+### The Latest and Best of Civic Hacking, Open Data, and Data Science for Social Good

 This package is intended to be added to [Telescope][1] to create the styling and functionality seen on [datalook.io][2].

 ---